mikeirvine/Capstone-Job-Time-Predictor/README.md

 - **Work Time**: Work time is the amount of time of work it took (not including en route, hauling, or wait times) to complete the job, measured in hours (with decimals every 15 mins (e.g., 1.5 hours is 1 hour and 30 mins)

 ## Feature Engineering: <a name="feature_eng"></a>
-### Feature engineering was limited to creating three types of dummy features based on equipment type, location, and time categorical variables
+### Feature engineering was limited to creating three types of dummy features based on equipment type, location, and time categorical variables.
 - **Equipment Type**: Created dummy features based on the equipment type categorical variable (5 equipment type dummy features for slickline jobs and 2 equipment type dummy features for water jobs
 - **Location**: Each job had high level and detailed location information, so I focused on creating dummy variables for the region location variable.
 Most jobs are located in 5 regions, and the rest are located across a few dozen regions.
 I created dummy features for the top 5 regions and then created an 'other' region for all other jobs.
 - **Time**: Each job has a created date, and since the time of year may impact work time, I created a dummy feature for the month of year